neutrons/python_project_template/README.md

 2. Change the License if MIT license is not suitable for you project.
 For more information about licenses, please refer to [Choose an open source license](https://choosealicense.com/).

-3. Update the envrionment dependency files
+3. Update the envrionment dependency file `environment.yml`, which contain both runtime and development dependencies.
+For more information about conda environment file, please refer to [Conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually).

-    3.1 `environment.yml` is intended to provide the mimimum dependency for this project to run as it is.
+    3.1 We strongly recommended using a single `environment.yml` file to manage all the dependencies, including the runtime and development dependencies.

-    3.2 `environment_development.yml` should provide additional dependencies for development, such as testing, linting, etc.
+    3.2 Please add comments to the `environment.yml` file to explain the dependencies.

-    3.3 Developers should use `environment.yml` to create the development environment first, then use ``environment_development.yml` to update the environment to setup the development.
+    3.3 Please prune the dependencies to the minimum when possible, we would like the solver to figure out the dependency tree for us.

 4. Adjust pre-commit configuration file, `.pre-commit-config.yaml` to enable/disable the hooks you need.
 For more information about pre-commit, please refer to [pre-commit](https://pre-commit.com/).